 The many layers of history at Ellenborough Park are personified by the overlying centuries of oak beams, stone fireplaces and intricate stained glass that adorn the hotel.
 If we look at the Ellenborough era, when in 1833 the 1st Earl of Ellenborough and former Governor General of India purchased the estate as his home, you can see how this fine property gained its current name.

 The refurbishment saw the hotel gain a new front entrance in the form of the original door from 1485.
-The brasserie transformed into our 5-star country pub, The Horse Box, and The Beaufort received a complete makeover becoming The Restaurant at Ellenborough Park.
-A new reception area was also created alongside our cocktail bar and lounge; The Atrium.
+The Horse Box brasserie transformed, and our Restaurant received a complete makeover.
+A new reception area was also created alongside our cocktail bar and lounge, The Atrium.

-To see our history first-hand and discover why we are one of the finest hotels in Cheltenham, call a member of the team today or check availability online for the best rate.
+Visit us to see our history first-hand and discover why we are one of the finest hotels in Cheltenham.